adidenko/vagrant-k8s/README.md

 [![asciicast](https://asciinema.org/a/83702.png)](https://asciinema.org/a/83702)

 ### Cross-workload security demo
-Demo showing cross-workload security: isolation between Kunernetes namespaces and OpenStack tenants [![asciicast](https://asciinema.org/a/89622.png)](https://asciinema.org/a/89622)
+Demo showing cross-workload security: how to allow connections between Kubernetes namespace and OpenStack tenant and isolate from other namespaces and tenants.
+[![asciicast](https://asciinema.org/a/89622.png)](https://asciinema.org/a/89622)